web-illinois/ilw-icon-panel/README.md

 It can be used either as a prominent link with a description attached, or with a heading and content.

+When used as a link, the link should be placed in the `slot="link"` slot.

 The icon always stays on the left side of the panel, even on mobile devices.
 The size of the icon is reduced and the spacing is tightened to fit the smaller screen.